 - Give warm sweetened drinks if alert (no alcohol), to help increase the body temperature.
 Never try to give a drink to an unconscious person.

-- Place warm bottles or hot packs in armpits, sides of chest, and groin.
+- Place warm bottles or hot packs in armpits, sides of the chest, and groin.
 Call 911 for additional rewarming instructions.

-Basic Life Support (when necessary)
+Basic Life Support (When Necessary)

 Co-workers trained in cardiopulmonary resuscitation (CPR) may help a person suffering from hypothermia that has no pulse or is not breathing: